 Ridesharing is part of the fabric of our lives now.
 And whether you’re a passenger, the driver, or in the other motor vehicle involved in an accident with a company such as Uber or Lyft, there are certain procedures essential to the insurance and claims process that you need to be aware of.

 The underlying problem is the rideshare industry is still relatively new, so the insurance companies are still playing catch up to make sure policies involve ridesharing agreements for coverage.
 That’s why it’s important to retain an experienced personal injury attorney from the onset that has experience in handling cases against certain rideshare brands.
-At Weinstein & Cohen, we have successful handled numerous claims against Uber and Lyft and generated successful outcomes on behalf of our clients.
+At Weinstein & Cohen, we have successfully handled numerous claims against Uber and Lyft and generated successful outcomes on behalf of our clients.

 How does Uber & Lyft screen their drivers?